PrinceJava/DhruboAlgo/README.md

 ![img.png](Images/img.png)

 ## Model View Controller System Design (MVC):
-This project was built using the MVC design, implimenting a Model, View, and Controller class.
+This project was built using the MVC design, implementing a Model, View, and Controller class.
-Main objective of this structure is "Seperation of Concerns" allowing each layer of the application communicate with other layers for data logic and data access and abstraction.
+Main objective of this structure is "Separation of Concerns" allowing each layer of the application communicate with other layers for data logic and data access and abstraction.
 This project consists of:
 1. 5 Model Classes,
 2. 8 different types of Forms for building and sending JSON body objects